mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 #### Mercenary Retirement Benefits – Friends &

-#### Favours
+#### Favors

 Unlike many of the common career classes presented in Traveller , mercenaries are not fortunate enough to receive a retirement package – they rarely live long enough to receive one anyway!
-They do however, get access to a network of old friends and favours that non-mercenary characters do not.
+They do however, get access to a network of old friends and favors that non-mercenary characters do not.

-A character that leaves a mercenary service at the end of the 5th or later term of service is assumed to have created one of these friend and favour networks.
+A character that leaves a mercenary service at the end of the 5th or later term of service is assumed to have created one of these friend and favor networks.
 They are allowed to roll on the table below once for each term beyond the 4th they spent in the career.
 The results are added benefits that the character receives.